-French President Emmanuel Macron Planted A Symbolic Tree At The White House – And Now It’s Gone
+French President Emmanuel Macron Planted A Symbolic Tree At The White House, But Now It’s Gone

 French President Emmanuel Macron planted a tree at the White House – a symbol of the friendship between the two nations – that has since disappeared, BBC News is reporting.
 What’s more, no one in Washington seems to know what happened to it.

 By all accounts, Macron’s three-day state visit to the White House was an unqualified success.
-Trump and Macron got along swimmingly, as did First Ladies Brigitte Macron and Melania Trump.
+Trump and Macron got along swimmingly, as did first ladies Brigitte Macron and Melania Trump.
 Progress was made on important issues.
-Speeches were given.
-And so on.

-And as is customary for a state visit, there was also some symbolism.
-In this case, a tree: specifically, a European sessile oak sapling, which came from the site of the Battle of Belleau Wood.
-Some 2,000 American soldiers were killed, and nearly 8,000 were wounded, in the World War I battle near Paris.
+As is customary for a state visit, there was also some symbolism.
+In this case, a tree, specifically a European sessile oak sapling, which came from the site of the Battle of Belleau Wood.
+Some 2,000 American soldiers were killed and nearly 8,000 were wounded in the World War I battle near Paris.

 In a tweet, Macron explained that the gift from the French people would be a constant reminder of the deep bonds between the U.S. and France.